 Fundamentals

 Before learning to heelflip, be sure you have the fundamentals down.
 You should already have ollies wired, and you should be able to do them about knee high.
 It will help if you have kickflips on lock as well, as the heelflip motion closely mimics the kickflip move, just on the opposite side of the board.
-If you already know how to do kickflip, though, it will make heelflips much easier to understand.
+If you already know how to do k, though, it will make heelflips much easier to understand. ickflip

 The Setup